AdvanceControl/PreBuiltIndexJSON/README.md

 # PreBuiltIndexJSON

 Instead of parsing a complex JSON tree every time you need a value, PBIJSON pre-processes your .json file into a highly optimized, flat-indexed .pbijson format.
-This format uses depth markers, jump markers, and a key-sorted structure to enable lightning-fast data retrieval using binary search.
+This format uses depth markers, jump markers structure to enable lightning-fast data retrieval using linear search.

 ## Features